node-red/node-red.github.io/docs/creating-nodes/help-style-guide.md

   </div>
  <div class="grid" style="min-height:auto; padding:5px 0 5px; border-bottom: 1px solid #f0f0f0;">
      <div class="col-1-2">
-        <p>This sections provides more detailed information about the node.
+        <p>This section provides more detailed information about the node.
 It should
         explain how it should be used, providing more information on its inputs/outputs.</p>
         <p></p>
      </div>